 Creating delightful seasonal arrangements for a wide range of corporate and private customers, I am committed to seasonality and sustainability. greenery not only sums up a striving for environmentally-friendly floristry, but also the gorgeous variety available in just foliage – flowers are beautiful, but there is a wealth of stunning green flora we can make the most of too.

 The greenery cutting garden resides in a former vegetable patch on the Warwickshire farm where I grew up, It's a beautiful location, with the Burton Dassett Hills to the North and Edgehill to the South and lots of opportunity for fabulous foraging.
 These flowers are supplemented by a growing network of trusted British suppliers to minimise the impacts of air freight, packaging and refrigeration processes.

-The exciting thing about grow-your-own is that there's always something new in bloom, from early Hellebores, to stunningly showy Dahlias, and small but perfectly formed Allium.
+The exciting thing about grow-your-own is that there's always something new in bloom, from the early arrival of Tulips, to often-overlooked gems such as Aquilegia, Sweet Williams and the stunningly showy Dahlias of late summer.
+A cutting garden enables a wide variety in a single bouquet, incorporating diverse scent, textures and form.
 And as for colour combinations, then more is definitely more!

-By seeking eco-friendly ideas and alternatives to what were once industry staples such as floral foam and cellophane, greenery offers sound customer advice and an alternative to fast flowers, allowing you to enjoy nature's beauty guilt-free.
+By seeking eco-friendly ideas and alternatives to what were once industry staples such as floral foam and cellophane, greenery offers sound customer advice and an alternative to fast flowers, allowing you to enjoy nature's beauty with a clearer conscience.

 So what makes a greener choice?